Dr-Noob/cpufetch/doc/DOCUMENTATION_X86.md

 - L2: If L2 is the last level cache, one L2.
 If not, the same as the number of cores (one L2 per core).
 - L3: One L3 cache per socket (shared among all cores).

 These assumptions are generally (but not always) true.
 For example, for the AMD Zen generation, or the Intel Xeon Phi KNL.
-Thus, cpufetch does not assume the topology, but obtains it instead.
+Thus, cpufetch does not assume the topology but obtains it instead.

 - __Intel__: The idea is similar to the mentioned in CPU topology [[2](#references)](it also covers how to get cache topology using APIC id).

-- __AMD__: Again, we have to look another path for AMD.
+- __AMD__: Again, we have to look for another path for AMD.
 This time, the way to do it is easier and (I think) more solid and future proof.
 The idea is to use extended CPUID leaf 0x1D.
 If the CPU does not support it, we can still guess the topology of the caches (as mentioned earlier).
 If it does, CPUID can give us how many cores shares a given level of cache.
 So, if we have the number of cores, we can guess how many caches are there for any given level (see __get_cache_topology_amd__).

 #### References
 - [1] [sandpile CPUID webpage](https://www.sandpile.org/x86/cpuid.htm)